Jiefei-Wang/bughunter/README.md

 **Struggling to explain bugs to others?** 🐛
 **Wish you could see *exactly* what went wrong?** 🔍

 **bughunter** transforms R debugging from frustrating guesswork into surgical precision.
-When errors strike, `hunt()` captures *everything*—the complete call stack, source code, line numbers, variable states, and more—then serves it up in a beautiful, interactive Shiny interface.
+When errors strike, `hunt()` captures *everything*—the complete call stack, source code, line numbers, variable states, and allow you to share it with your colleagues for collaborative debugging.

 **Share bugs with clarity.
 Debug with confidence.
 Hunt like a pro.** 🎯